 Evan is focused on innovative designs that mix old techniques with new technology.
 Growing up around his father, renowned jewelry designer Dennis deJonghe, Evan gained insight into the artistic world of handmade jewelry.
 Always looking over his father’s shoulder, admiring the design aesthetics and wax carving techniques, Evan began dreaming up his own unique designs, hoping one day to create his own jewelry.

 After working in his father’s studio during high school, Evan went on to earn a business degree from McGill University in Montreal, Canada.
 Majoring in marketing, Evan used his creativity to excel by developing his own identity and brand as a jewelry designer.
 Constantly sketching and thinking of jewelry, he knew he needed to pursue his love of the art.

 In 2012, Evan enrolled in the Gemological Institute of America to complete the Applied Jewelry Arts (AJA) program and Graduate Gemologist (GG) degree.
-Honing in on his jewelry design skills and manufacturing talents, Evan used this new education to further develop of the Universal Preservation Hall (UPH) in 2016.
-His involvement will help preserve the property for performing arts, cultural, educational and community events.
+Honing in on his design skills and manufacturing talents, Evan used this new education to further develop his jewelry designs.

 “My designs are influenced by past experiences, relationships, and observations.
 Using these events as inspiration, I can begin to shape designs into jewelry that can be worn with love.
 My fascination of gemstones only adds to the enjoyment of creating fine jewelry, and I like to challenge myself to find a pleasing balance of shape and color.
 With precious metals and quality craftsmanship, my designs are transformed into beautiful jewelry.”